IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/carousel.md

 Now that you have the {ProductName} Carousel imported, you can start with a basic configuration of the `Carousel` and its slides.

-Use the `Carousel` selector to wrap your `Slide`s.
+Use the `Carousel` selector to wrap your slides.
 The slides may feature any valid html content inside, including other components.

 ```html
 <igc-carousel>